 Check the Strainer for Your Water Pump

-The first thing to do before going out and purchasing a new water pump is check your strainer.
+The first thing to do before going out and purchasing a new water pump is to check your strainer.
 The strainer can be difficult to locate considering it isn’t attached directly to the water pump.
 It should be attached to a hose that runs into the water pump.
 It looks like a clear bulb, check out the photo below.

 You’ll want to unscrew the lid which will reveal a small metal screen.
 Make sure there isn’t debris blocking or clogging up the screen.
 From what I’ve read one of the leading causes of water pump failure is a dirty strainer, so make sure to give it a look.

-In our case the strainer was completely spotless, so on to the next item to check…
+In our case, the strainer was completely spotless, so on to the next item to check…

 Make Sure Your Water Pump is Getting Power